batfish/batfish/docs/building_and_running/README.md

        "Comparing changes".
     3. Ensure that the value of `base` is now `master`.
     4. Click `Create pull request` on the right.
-Note that you do not need to actually merge this pull request, but creating it has the side effect of triggering Github actions which will build the image(s) you need.
+Note that you do not need to actually merge this pull request, but creating it has the side effect of triggering GitHub actions which will build the image(s) you need.
 8. Once the PR has been created, click on the "Actions" tab of your repo.
 9. Click on the "Pre-commit" workflow